 - The only thing you can be strict with is the people you are seeing daily – and social media counts.
 What are people on Instagram posting?
 What eating habits are they promoting?
 Make sure you are following people who love healthy food and you will be reminded to do the same every time you come across their content.
 Same goes for the people you hang out with in your real life.

 Basically, one of the biggest keys to staying vegan is to create a beautiful, healthy relationship with food.
 To love what you eat.

 I am still working on it.

 I overeat sometimes.
-I do.

 So I am mindfully observing myself whenever I start reaching for food (again, even if it’s just a big bowl of a salad) when I am feeling anxious or upset.
 I really want to see if I actually feel hungry, or if that’s just something that takes my mind away from thinking about the problem.

 I want you to do the same, okay?